2020-2023

 4.2 Right to Organize

-The Board agrees that it will not discriminate against any member of the bargaining unit with respect to hours, wages, terms or conditions of employment by reason of the member’s membership in any professional organization, participation in negotiations, or participation in any grievance.
+The Board agrees that it will not discriminate against any member of the bargaining unit with respect to hours, wages, terms or conditions of employment by reason of the bargaining unit member’s membership in any professional organization, participation in negotiations, or participation in any grievance.

 4.3 Meetings, Notices, and General Information